paulscherrerinstitute/pshell/workbench/src/main/assembly/help/Startup Options.md

 <p>

-The startup scripts of application RPMs use the aditional environmet variables:
+The startup scripts of application RPMs use the additional environmet variables:

 <br>